It's no easy task, we understand.

 While there's nothing wrong with the classic date ideas - dinner and drinks will never go out of style - impressing your date with something a little outside the box could make you seem like a real winner.

 Not exactly a ground-breaking choice, most Dubliners will be well aware of Token, but it's a great food spot that has a little bit more to it.
-The food is great, there's loads of options whether you're a meat eater or not, and the arcade style games make this an unreal spot for a date.
+The food is great, there are loads of options whether you're a meat eater or not, and the arcade-style games make this an unreal spot for a date.

 The Grab-Some-Food & Go Date